Marianne Olaniran, DrPH, MPH, MS

-With nearly two decades of multidisciplinary expertise spanning behavioral science, health equity, leadership psychology, and corporate finance, Dr. Olaniran has worked with elite organizations including Deloitte, UNICEF, Harvard-affiliated hospitals, and the U.S. Federal Government.
-She created the proprietary Transcend Framework, a science-backed system that transforms self-doubt into tangible breakthroughs in careers, relationships, and personal fulfillment.
+With nearly two decades of multidisciplinary expertise spanning behavioral science, health and wellbeing, leadership psychology, and corporate finance, Dr. Olaniran has worked with elite organizations including Deloitte, UNICEF, Harvard-affiliated hospitals, and the U.S. Federal Government.
+She developed the proprietary Transcend Framework™—a science-backed system that transforms self-doubt into tangible breakthroughs in careers, relationships, and personal fulfillment.

-Her credentials reflect an unwavering commitment to excellence: Dr. Olaniran earned her Doctor of Public Health with Delta Omega Honors from the University of Texas Health Science Center at Houston, a Master of Public Health from New York University, a Master of Science from George Washington University, and a Bachelor of Science in Accounting from the University of Utah.
-She also completed graduate studies at Johns Hopkins University and the University of Geneva.
+Dr. Olaniran's credentials reflect an unwavering commitment to excellence.
+She earned her Doctor of Public Health with Delta Omega Honors from the University of Texas Health Science Center at Houston, a Master of Public Health from New York University, a Master of Science from George Washington University, and a Bachelor of Science in Accounting from the University of Utah—with additional graduate studies at Johns Hopkins University and the University of Geneva.
 Her research on weight bias internalization and health equity has been published in peer-reviewed journals and presented at international conferences.
 She has received multiple distinguished awards, including the Doctoral Dissertation Research Award, the Sjoerd Steunebrink Endowed Scholarship, the Dr. Lawrence E. Lamb Scholarship (four consecutive years), and the Obesity Society's Diversity Travel Award (two consecutive years).

-But credentials alone don't tell her story.
-Dr. Olaniran brings hard-won wisdom from navigating her own comeback journey while building a thriving 15-year marriage to a Harvard-trained physician-scientist, raising three children, and sustaining ambitious professional goals.
+But credentials don't tell the whole story.
+Dr. Olaniran brings hard-won wisdom from navigating her own comeback journey—while building a thriving 15-year marriage to a Harvard-trained physician-scientist, raising three children, and sustaining ambitious professional goals.
 Through Joyfully Transcend™, she empowers women to release the weight of self-doubt, disappointment, and limiting expectations, guiding them toward lives defined by confidence, strategic success, and genuine joy.

 • UTHealth Houston School of Public Health - DrPH